SkroxiousDM/SkroxiousDM/docs/7.House_rules/Horror_and_Madness.md

 - Enthrall (PHB, pg.
 238) — as  Charm Person for the duration of the spell
 - Geas (PHB, pg.
 245) — as Charm Person for a single psychosis for the duration of the spell
 - Greater Restoration (PHB, pg.
 246) — cure a long-term (or shorter duration) madness
-• Heal (PHB, pg.
+- Heal (PHB, pg.
 250) —  cure a long-term (or shorter duration) madness
-• Holy Aura (PHB, pg.
+- Holy Aura (PHB, pg.
 251) — advantage on all Horror checks; creatures that have failed a Horror check and are within the radius of the spell may repeat the check at the end of their turn, ending the transient/short-term madness on a success
-• Lesser Restoration (PHB, pg.
+- Lesser Restoration (PHB, pg.
 255) — allows the character to make an additional save to end the effects of a transient/short-term madness
-• Mass Heal (PHB, pg.
+- Mass Heal (PHB, pg.
 258) — as heal
-• Mass Suggestion (PHB, pg.
-258) — as Charm Person for the duration of the spell
+- Mass Suggestion (PHB, pg.
+258) — as Charm Person for the duration of the spell.
-• Mind Blank (PHB, pg.
+- Mind Blank (PHB, pg.
 259-260) — automatically succeeds all Fear, Despair, and Horror checks while the spell is active; the character is also affected as Charm Person for the duration of the spell
-• Modify Memory (PHB, pg.
+- Modify Memory (PHB, pg.
 261) — the target’s memories of a specific event causing psychoses that resulted from the original failed Horror check can be removed along with the Psychoses.
-• Suggestion (PHB, pg.
+- Suggestion (PHB, pg.
 279) — as Charm Person for the duration of the spell
-• Wish (PHB, pg.
+- Wish (PHB, pg.
 288-289) — can cure any single form of madness that a character is suffering from, up to and including indefinite madness

 ## Class Updates